DDMAL/SIMSSA-Licensing/README.md

 This repo includes:

+* May 2021 slides for licensing

 * July 2020 slides for the Licensing Hackathon

 * May 2020 introduction to Creative Commons licensing for symbolic scores

+* May 2019 the SIMSSA overview

-* May 2019 (summer training slides): HR intro, the SIMSSA overview, and open source software licensing introduction.
+* May 2019 open source software licensing introduction.

 The repo itself is also meant to serve as an example of how one might license a combination of software, symbolic music scores, and documentation.